Tips for profitable crop residue management systems

 - Direct seeding alfalfa in high residue management cropping systems has been shown to result in similar stand density as conventional systems if good seed to soil contact and planting depth is achieved with conservation drills.

 - In the establishment year of direct seeded alfalfa, weeds have not generally been a problem.
 This has been largely due to the control provided by proper cutting schemes.
 Once alfalfa is established, weeds are no more of a problem than in conventional systems.

 - Soil pH should be determined in the corn year before alfalfa establishment.
 If lime is required there should be enough tillage to get incorporation to 3-4 inches.

 - Even if soil pH is not a consideration, it is advisable to do enough tillage to level "corn row ridges" before alfalfa establishment.

-- Alfalfa has been shown to be a "surface feeder" of P and K. Topdress applications based on soil tests on established stands has been effective.
+- Alfalfa has been shown to be a "surface feeder" of P and K. Topdress applications based on soil tests on established stands have been effective.

 Alfalfa production with residue management systems has been similar in profitability to conventional systems.
 Reduced tillage costs are sometimes offset by the higher drill ownership costs when using a conservation drill.